-Moon near Gemini stars on April 3 | EarthSky.org
+Moon and Gemini stars on April 12 | EarthSky.org

 Meanwhile, in China, these two stars were associated with water, as part of constellations representing rivers.
 They were sometimes also seen as the complementary elements of yin and yang.

-The moon passes in front of Gemini for a few days every month.
-The sun, on the other hand, passes in front of Gemini for one month each year, from about June 21 to July 20.

-Bottom line: The April 3, 2017 moon is near the stars Castor and Pollux in the constellation Gemini the Twins.
+Bottom line: The moon is near the stars Castor and Pollux in the constellation Gemini the Twins on April 12, 2019.
 These stars represent twins in many cultures.
-Look for tonight’s moon and contemplate the Gemini Twins!
-They will become your friends for life.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!